-The email series that will turn one-time donors into long-term advocates
+The email series that can turn one-time donors into long-term advocates

 What happens when your NGO receives funding from a donor?
 There’s usually a lot of interaction while the agreement is being discussed and practicalities are being settled.
 This is usually followed by a ‘Thank you’ in different forms and a blog or PR piece about the donation.
 And then?
 Usually, after around one month, the interaction decreases considerably as new donors are being pursued.
 However, just like in any business, acquiring a new donor is much more expensive than retaining one.
 While there are a range of factors that will lead to your donors’ next donation, online engagement always plays a key role in your NGO’s fundraising efforts.
 And it always has a powerful email series at its centre.
 Read on to find out what such a series looks like.